How to buy Macquarie Group (MQG) shares

 Macquarie Group Limited is a capital markets business based in Australia.
-Macquarie Group shares (MQG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Macquarie Group shares (MQG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Macquarie Group has a trailing 12-month revenue of around $12.9 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Macquarie Group